CmlLib/CmlLib.Core/README.md

 *Sorry about my poor english skill*

-If you want to learn more like java runtime download, detail launch options, full methods, go to wiki
+If you want to learn more features of this library such as to download java runtime or launch with more detailed options, go to wiki

 **[Sample Code](https://github.com/AlphaBs/MinecraftLauncherLibrary/wiki/Sample-Code)**

 #### 1. Prepare

 Install Nuget Package 'CustomMinecraftLauncher'
+or download dll files in Release tab (CmlLib.dll, Newtonsoft.Json.dll, DotNetZip.dll) and add reference

-write this on the top of your source code.
+write this on the top of your source code:

       using CmlLib.Launcher;